-A creditor seeking to enforce a foreign judgement in Jersey at common law cannot do so simply by direct execution of the judgement.
-The judgement creditor will have to bring a fresh action in Jersey on the foreign judgement in Jersey.
-However, the judgement creditor may well be able to seek summary judgement on the ground that the Defendant has no real prospect of successfully defending the claim.
+A creditor seeking to enforce a foreign judgment in Jersey at common law cannot do so simply by direct execution of the judgment.
+The judgment creditor will have to bring a fresh action in Jersey on the foreign judgment in Jersey.
+However, the judgment creditor may well be able to seek summary judgment on the ground that the Defendant has no real prospect of successfully defending the claim.

 Non-money foreign judgements in Jersey

-Non- monetary foreign judgements in Jersey do not fall within the scope of the 1960 Law and until recently they have not been enforceable in Jersey at common law.
+Non-monetary foreign judgments in Jersey do not fall within the scope of the 1960 Law and until recently they have not been enforceable in Jersey at common law.
 However the decision of Brunei Investments Agency v Fidelis JRC 152, the Royal Court held that it now has a discretion to enforce non-money judgments.
 It held that it had the power to adapt the English common law rules of private international law to reflect the requirements of this jurisdiction.

 The court noted, however, that the discretion was to be exercised cautiously.
 It expressly shied away from defining the criteria the court should take into account when exercising that discretion.
 It did, however, indicate, that the discretion would be exercised in cases where, inter alia:

-- the foreign judgement was clear and specific;
+- the foreign judgment was clear and specific;

 - there was little likelihood of further supervision being required by the court, given that the respondents knew exactly what they were expected to do;